Annual Competition Guidelines

 We’re seeking short contemporary musical theater material, in the style of what might be found on Broadway, off-Broadway or the West End.
 Think of shows like Candide or Little Shop of Horrors, pop operas like Sweeney Todd or Chess, or chamber musicals like Once on this Island or Falsettos.
 (Even small accessible operas like The Telephone or Trouble in Tahiti are possible models.)
 All have solid plots, and all rely on sung material to advance them.

 We prefer works using larger casts.
-If from six to the maximum of ten voices are used it’s a big plus.
-(Think “Production Number”.)
+If from six to the maximum of ten voices are used it’s often a plus.

 Fast-paced comedy material has an advantage.